We unlock investing in tangible ESG assets — hectares of protected rainforest.

 The best way to save forests?
 Make them too expensive to destroy.
-Forestbase is doing this by unlocking crowd-investing in protected forests.
+Forestbase is doing this by unlocking institutional investing in protected forests.
 It’s a conservation strategy and a financial opportunity.
 We believe the two are inextricable.

 The barriers to buying tropical forest land are significant.
-If you were to purchase a forest yourself, you’d need to buy a vast swath of land, commit to months of legal and administrative work, and have a physical presence in the region.
+If you were to purchase a forest yourself, you’d need to buy a vast array of land, commit to extensive legal and administrative work, and have a physical presence in the region.
 Forestbase does all of this legwork.
-We acquire untouched primary forests and conduct a thorough legal, biological, and ownership history review, all of which we then audit by a third party.
+We acquire intact primary forests and conduct a thorough legal, biological, and ownership history review, all of which we then have audited by a third party.
 We work closely with local communities to set up the conservation strategy.
 Our acquisition model ensures the best strategy for any forest we purchase to be green, legal, and ethical.

 04Market makes price.